How Ultra Fines Recovery Systems Will Make You More Profitable

 Like any deposit, the cost of processing the material determines if it is worth going after.
 If it is too difficult to process, then it is not cost-effective to go after and that deposit is lost.

 A UFR can stockpile the material in an easy-to-access location.
 It creates a drip-free material that can be conveyed or easily hauled to a storage area.
-When (not if) the material comes in to demand, a new profit stream is ready to go.
+When (not if) the material comes in demand, a new profit stream is ready to go.

-Are there other ways?
 Simply sending material back into the process can create a different type of headache.
 Recirculating loads tend to lower overall throughput because they are displacing the new feed.
 Processing the same material through the same process is going to produce the same results, and it can overload the process.
 Overloaded equipment produces inefficiencies, creates complex systems and housekeeping issues, damages the equipment and, in the long run, makes the situation worse.

 Simply put, “Process control becomes process out of control.”
 Doing nothing or doing the wrong thing can be even more expensive in the long run.

-• capture misplaced material
+• Capture misplaced material

-• reducing the amount of material reporting to the ponds
+• Reduced material reporting to ponds

-• decreasing the load on Thickeners
+• Lower load on Thickeners

 Adding equipment may seem like it is counter-intuitive, but unforeseen operational costs come in all shapes and eat up profitability quickly.
 Handling the issue up front puts you in control, while reacting to the issue can drive up costs and strain resources when it becomes urgent.

-An Ultra Fines Recovery system is not the answer for every problem, but when it comes to fines, it is a good place to start.
+An UltraFINES Recovery System is not the answer for every problem, but when it comes to fines, it is a good place to start.
 When it is the right solution, a UFR will pay for itself in a short time.
 McLanahan has been working with these type of issues for a long time and knows how a UFR can make the difference.
 Learn more about making the right equipment purchase for optimized fines recovery.

 Tags: Fines Recovery, Washing & Classifying